natgeo-wong/natgeo-wong.github.io/index.md

 @@

+\interests{"", colwidth=2, img=""}
-\interests{"Convection and Climate", colwidth=3, img="", link="research/convection", blurb="Understanding how convection couples with large-scale vertical motion in the tropics"}
+\interests{"Convection and Climate", colwidth=2, img="", link="research/convection", blurb="How does convection couple with large-scale vertical motion in the tropics"}
-\interests{"Maritime Continent", colwidth=3, img="", link="research/maritimecontinent", blurb="How do the islands of the Maritime Continent drive climate from local-global scales?"}
+\interests{"Maritime Continent Dynamics", colwidth=2, img="", link="research/maritimecontinent", blurb="How do the islands of the Maritime Continent drive climate at different scales?"}
-\interests{"Idealized Island Modelling", colwidth=3, img="", link="research/islands", blurb="How do we represent tropical islands in climate models in an idealised framework?"}
+\interests{"Idealized Island Modelling", colwidth=2, img="", link="research/islands", blurb="How do we represent tropical islands in climate models in an idealised framework?"}
-\interests{"JuliaClimate", colwidth=3, img="", link="research/juliaclimate", blurb="Using and improving the Julia Programming Language for day-to-day Climate research"}
+\interests{"GNSS in Meteorology", colwidth=2, img="", link="research/gnssmeteorology", blurb="Using GNSS to study precipitable water vapour in the atmosphere"}

 \end{section}